How a Lienholder Can Affect Car Insurance Costs

 Changing the terms to a current policy means you must still verify that the level of protection is acceptable to your lienholder, they have the final say.
 If they disagree with your changes, you must verify what they will agree to.

 Canceling your old policy and acquiring a new provider also requires an update to your lienholder.
 This will protect you in the event that the new insurance provider fails to send the information in a timely manner.
 Because you are canceling your old policy, the lienholder will be notified.
+You want to be talking with experienced agents so that the information gets to where it needs to be, but you can always stay on top of it yourself to make double sure nothing is lost.

 You need to make sure the new policy is in effect and updated with the lienholder.